zinx28/FortServer/README.md

 ## About
 - Supports HTTP and HTTPS!
-- Aiming to support Seasons 3 to 15 (~ season shop for season 1)
+- Support Seasons 3 to 15 (~ season shop for season 1)
 - 1:1 Quests (currently some seasons support less / or just not at all)
 - Arena UI/Playlists!
 Seasons 8 to 23 (UNFINISHED, NOT WORKED ON ~ not proper scores on seasons 8 and 11)
-- Save the World (STW) is aimed at the very end and might never actually be implemented
 - Ban Assist!
 - You may use added/unfinished config stuff [FortLibrary/ConfigHelpers/FortConfig.cs](https://github.com/zinx28/FortBackend/blob/main/FortLibrary/ConfigHelpers/FortConfig.cs)